percona/k8spg-docs/docs/custom-registry.md

     * your registry IP address.

-     The token can be find out with the following command:
+     The token can be found with the following command:

     ``` {.bash data-prompt="$" }
     $ oc whoami -t